wanggang1/demo-bundle-pricing/README.md

 ### Features

 * An Item has a unique name and a price.
-* A Bundle has a list of Items and a discount pricing for this bundle.
+* A Bundle has a unique key and a list of Item Pricings.
 * Ability to add an Item to store
 * Ability to query Item by name
 * Ability to add discount Bundle to store